Updated June 22, 2021, at 2:35 p.m. CT

-Your passwords also need tidying from time to time to protect you and your accounts from identity theft and fraud.
+Strong passwords can help protect you and your accounts from identity theft and fraud.

-8 guidelines to help keep your accounts protected
+Here are nine guidelines to help you create strong passwords and keep your accounts protected:

 Rather than using a single word, combine words to create a passphrase to make it more difficult for fraudsters to break into your accounts.

-Within each passphrase, incorporate at least one number and one special character to make your password even stronger.
+Within each passphrase, incorporate at least one number, one special character and upper- and lower-case letters to make your password even stronger.

 If you haven’t updated your passwords in the past six months, or you’re still using weak ones, it’s time to swap them for new, more secure passwords.